 Applying for an extension to the study right

 You may apply for an extension to the normative duration of studies when the duration of studies is about to expire.
-If the normative time ends on 31 July the extension must be applied for by 31 May.
-If the normative time ends on 31 December the extension must be applied for by 31 October.
+If the normative time ends on 31 July the extension should be applied for by 31 May.
+If the normative time ends on 31 December the extension should be applied for by 31 October.
+This is so that the faculty has time to make a decision on the application before the study right ends.
+After having been granted the extension, the student also has to remember to register within the registration period.

-A student applying for the extension of study right fills in an electronic application at the UEF E-services under “Student services” https://asiointi.uef.fi.
+A student applying for the extension of study right fills in an electronic application at the UEF E-services under “Student services” (requires registration using UEF user ID).
 The application is electronically transferred to the Faculty’s officer who, after having prepared the application, forwards it to the Dean to be decided.
 The student can keep track of the processing of the application in the E-services under the heading My Forms.
 The student has the option to receive the decision by email.
 Completed decisions are filed electronically.

 Filling in applications and processing them is also possible by using mobile devices and outside the university campuses.

 UEF E-services require login with the UEF username.
 UEF username is valid for 6 months after the study right has expired.
-If you are unable to log into the E-services, print out and fill in the application form in paper: Application for an extension to the right to study
+If you are unable to log into the E-services, print out the Extension to the study right form on Kamu’s page of forms.
+Download, fill in, print and sign the form and return it to your faculty to the person listed below either by mail or as an email attachment.

 Grounds for granting an extension